The Rise of AI Fitness Coaching

 2. Superior Data Processing

 This is where AI has an unfair advantage.
-A human trainer manages 15-30 clients, relying on memory, notes, and experience to track progress.
+A human trainer manages 15-30 clients, relying on memory and notes.
 An AI processes your entire training history — every set, rep, weight, rest period, heart rate, and PR — to make programming decisions.

-REPVEX, for example, tracks fatigue accumulation across muscle groups using a 3D visualization.
-It knows your chest was hit hard on Monday, so Wednesday's AI-generated workout emphasizes back and legs.
+REPVEX tracks fatigue accumulation across muscle groups using a 3D visualization.
+It knows your chest was hit hard on Monday, so Wednesday's AI-generated workout emphasizes back and legs — a critical factor in progressive overload.
 A human trainer might remember this.
 An AI guarantees it.

 3. Cost Efficiency